The Department of Political Science is a combination of the Political Science Program and the History Program.

 The Political Science Program offers courses designed to prepare students for advanced study in graduate school and professional school (notably law school).
 Such preparation includes the understanding of political systems and political processes in the United States and elsewhere, the understanding of basic concepts found in the field of political science, and the learning of basic research methods.

-The History Program
+The Pre-Law Program